learn-co-curriculum/creating-a-narrative/README.md

 Coming up, we'll look at examples of openings that aren't very strong and we'll re-work them to be better.

-<a href='https://learn.co/lessons/creating-a-narrative' data-visibility='hidden'>View this lesson on Learn.co</a>
+View <a href='https://learn.co/lessons/creating-a-narrative' data-visibility='hidden'>Creating a narrativeo</a> on Learn.co and start learning to code for free.